-The forms should be completed by you, by your supervisor(s) and then your College.
-The form should only then be sent to the Materials Graduate Studies Office for Dr Adrian Taylor to give his final approval.
-The forms then will be sent by the Materials Graduate Studies Office to the Graduate Studies Assistant at MPLSD.
-These forms must be circulated by email, using the phrase GSO.<insert form number here> submission in the subject line, to obtain the various signatures and must be kept as a Word document at each stage so that the next person in the sequence is readily able to complete their part of the form.
+With the exception of a GSO.28 application, Word-based GSO forms should be sent to the Materials Graduate Studies Office only when all sections except the DGS section have been completed.
+The DGS will then review the form and normally and give his final approval; such forms then will be sent by the Materials Graduate Studies Office to the Graduate Studies Assistant at MPLSD.

+When you circulate these forms by email, you must use the phrase "GSO.<insert form number here> submission" in the subject line, and the form must be kept as a Word document at each stage so that the next person in the sequence is readily able to complete their part of the form.
 If any of the signatories is unwilling to add their e-signature to this Word document they may instead type their name into the signature box and cc graduate.studies@materials.ox.ac.uk when they email the form to the next person in the sequence.